KaterinGorbachev/Python_basics/hangman_python.md

 On the left side of the trunk when a user does not guess the letter the game draws a man.

 Steps:

 1-Themes lists

 2-Inform the player of the rules

 3-Select word category

 4-Declare the number of lives and start the game

 5-Ask the player to guess a letter

 6-Verify that the player is still in the game

 7-Print game results

 8-Logic to determine if the player won

 ## Code without functions

 The [file]() with code

-First step prepare some grafic
+The first step is to prepare some graphic

 ```python